Megabit/Blazorise/README.md

 Blazorise is a component library for an experimental web framework Blazor and CSS frameworks like Bootstrap, Bulma and Material.

+Please look at [Live Demo](https://blazorisedemo.azurewebsites.net/) to see Blazorise in action.

 ## Installation

 Each of the supported css framework is defined by a diferent nuget package.
 To install them you must run one of the following commands: